memes/neovencia/README.md

-# novencia
+# Novencia Insurance

+## Overview

-Novencia is the source code for GCP roadshow.
+Novencia is the source code for Neudesic's GCP roadshow.
 It demonstrates key themes for Digital Platforms.